-FEDERAL
+FEDERAL & NATIONAL

-- Department of Energy Heat Pump Systems Energy Saver: This Energy Saver reviews the types of heat pumps available, how they work, how to select a heat pump, and common performance issues. - Department of Energy State and Community Energy Programs (SCEP): The federal government offers grant funding and technical assistance to support states and local governments in advancing local clean energy, weatherization, and economic development work. - Department of Energy Weatherization Energy Saver: This Energy Saver page reviews the basics of home weatherization, including home assessments, air sealing, insulation, moisture control, and ventilation. - Energy Efficiency and Renewable Energy (EERE) Electrification Planning and Funding: This table summarizes major Bipartisan Infrastructure Law programs that assist states in their electrification efforts. - ENERGY STAR Federal Tax Credits: This page summarizes federal tax credits and incentives for energy efficiency because of the Inflation Reduction Act, including savings for homeowners, home builders, and commercial building owners. - IRS Inflation Reduction Act Credits and Deductions: The Inflation Reduction Act updated a wide variety of tax laws, including changes that will be implemented over the next 10 years.
-This webpage includes recent news, tax law changes, and ready-to-use articles. - 2022 Credits and Deductions
+- Department of Energy Heat Pump Systems Energy Saver: This Energy Saver reviews the types of heat pumps available, how they work, how to select a heat pump, and common performance issues. - Department of Energy State and Community Energy Programs (SCEP): The federal government offers grant funding and technical assistance to support states and local governments in advancing weatherization and economic development work. - Department of Energy Weatherization Energy Saver: This Energy Saver page reviews the basics of home weatherization, including home assessments, air sealing, insulation, moisture control, and ventilation. - Energy Efficiency and Renewable Energy (EERE) Electrification Planning and Funding: This table summarizes major Bipartisan Infrastructure Law programs that assist states in their electrification efforts. - ENERGY STAR Federal Tax Credits: This page summarizes federal tax credits and incentives for energy efficiency because of the Inflation Reduction Act, including savings for homeowners, home builders, and commercial building owners. - IRS Inflation Reduction Act Credits and Deductions: The Inflation Reduction Act updated a wide variety of tax laws, including changes that will be implemented over the next 10 years.
+This webpage includes recent news, tax law changes, and ready-to-use articles. - 2022 Credits and Deductions - Rewiring America: This useful website has an incentive calculator that helps users see how they can stack rebates, in addition to general information for homeowners and renters on electrification.